Common Title Defects in Property

 Deed of Variation

-Other defects may require amended legal documents or deeds to be drafted.
+Other title defects may require amended legal documents or deeds to be drafted.
 These are sometimes referred to as a Deed of Rectification or a Deed of Variation.
-This will take more time to deal with since several parties must negotiate, approve and sign these documents.
+This will take more time to deal with since several parties must negotiate, approve and sign these bespoke documents.
+No two properties are the same and each will have unique circumstances which will make the deed a bespoke document and not a standard template.
 The more parties that are involved the more time-consuming this will be.

-Both of the above will result in further costs as these issues were impossible to foresee at the time of your conveyancing quote and will result in additional work.
+Both of the above will result in further costs as these issues were impossible to foresee at the time of your conveyancing quote and will result in additional work by the conveyancers.

-Any title defects that are discovered will be reported to you, and your lender (if any), as they could make the property poor security.
+Any title defects that are discovered will be reported to you, and your lender (if any), as they could make the property poor security for the mortgage loan.
+That is why having the mortgage offer issued does not guarantee completion as the property itself must also pass title checks.
 If you have no lender (i.e. you are a cash buyer) then you will be asked to take a view as there is an element of risk.
-Your Conveyancer will outline the issues for you.
-Bear in mind you may need to mortgage or sell later on.
+Your conveyancer will outline the issues for you.
+Bear in mind that you may need to mortgage or sell later on.

 Examples of Title Defects & Concerns